Health Information Exchange (HIE), Definition & Benefits

 1. The Federated System:

 The most common HIE system is the federated system.
-The federated HIE system is not a big brother-style database where all the medical information is held.
-Rather, it helps connect different electronic health record (EHR) systems that different clinicians, hospitals, or other healthcare providers may have to ensure timely, accurate, and high-quality care.
+It can help connect multiple systems that clinicians, hospitals, or other healthcare providers may have to ensure timely, accurate, and high-quality care.
 It does this by minimizing gaps in patients' medical records and helps achieve the triple aim by minimizing repeated tests.
 The federated HIE system is designed to replace the manual and arduous process of clinicians calling each other to request records, only to have them mailed or faxed for entry into another digital system.

 2. The Centralized System